trilioData/tempest/README.md

         - Log files would be available in "logs/" directory.
      - If a virtual env already exists, tempest uses the existing one for test execution.
 Else it would prompt the user to create a new virtual env.

-* Test Coverage:
+7. Test Coverage:

     - Licensing tests
     - Workload tests
     - Snapshot tests
     - Restore tests (Note - This needs min.
-2 Floating IPs configureed on Openstack)
+2 Floating IPs configured on Openstack)
         - One click restore
         - Selective restore
         - In-place restore